Educator Grant Guidelines and Vision

 - Complete the online application.

-Applications will be reviewed on a rolling basis.
-You may submit at any time.
+Applications are reviewed on a rolling basis and may be submitted at any time.
 We hope to respond to your application within four to six weeks.

 K–12 educators nationwide in public or private schools, as well as in alternative schools, therapeutic schools and juvenile justice facilities are eligible to apply.
 Educators working outside of the United States or in community-based, informal learning sites are not eligible to apply at this time.